Group of U.S. scholars discussing

 Prior to arriving in Finland, you should have a very clear idea of what is expected of you.
 It is also important for you to communicate to the host what your expectations are.

-Students pursuing a particular course of study must establish contact with the appropriate institutions and individuals prior to applying for a Fulbright grant.
-By now, if you are a research student you should have identified scholars willing to assist you in your field of interest.
+Make sure you have identified scholars willing to assist you in your field of interest while in Finland.
 These scholars are your best source of information on specialized preparation for your grant period - anything from materials you should bring along to reading or research that should be accomplished before departure from the United States.
-It is important that you have a clear plan of your activities well before you arrive in Finland and that your host university and contact persons are aware of your plans.

 How to enroll as a new student in a Finnish university usually depends on your status (exchange student, visiting student, degree student, doctoral student).
 Even though you would come to the university primarily to conduct research, you would still need to register with the university.